iamitshri/aws-exam-prep/README.md

 - Student experiences from the acloud.guru website
 - After you get a wrong answer in your test exams, read related documentation to solidify the understanding

-Just Before Exam
+## Just Before Exam

-- Go through your notes & screenshots to revise specific concepts
+- Go through your notes & screenshots to revise concepts

-During Exam:
+## During Exam

 - Eliminate wrong answers
-- Mark for review and come back later
+- When in doubt, mark for review and come back later, dont spent more time in one question.
 - Sysops Each question has almost 80 seconds (60 question in 80 minutes)